Finding Advocacy in a Time of Need

 Beyond the Expected

 The fire that started in the basement boiler room and spread quickly to all three floors of the Primos’ home showed Mr. and Mrs. Primo just how critical it is to have the right insurance team in place to support them when they need it most.
-A team of Marsh Private Client Services (PCS) representatives were with the Primos hours after the fire to discuss next steps.
-The Primos were impressed with the responsiveness, speed of execution, and objectivity Marsh PCS provided.
+A team of Marsh McLennan Agency Private Client Services (MMA PCS) representatives were with the Primos hours after the fire to discuss next steps.
+The Primos were impressed with the responsiveness, speed of execution, and objectivity MMA PCS provided.
 “Right after we had the fire, I was suddenly hearing many friends’ claims stories all at once and they were not good stories,” Mrs. Primo explains, “[w]e’re fortunate to have a beautiful story to tell.”

-Mrs. Primo points out that their insurance carrier and Marsh PCS continuously went above and beyond what was expected and impressed them with the high level of attention to detail, personalized touch, and overall support they received every step of the way.
+Mrs. Primo points out that their insurance carrier and MMA PCS continuously went above and beyond what was expected and impressed them with the high level of attention to detail, personalized touch, and overall support they received every step of the way.
 One claims representative who stands out in Mrs. Primo’s mind was assigned to get the belongings the Primo family needed on an emergency basis from their home.
 They gave the representative a list of only the important items, like their youngest child’s favorite blanket.
 The beloved blanket was not in the room they thought it would be in, but the claims representative had the foresight to look in other locations in the house and found it.
 It was the attention to these kinds of things that Mrs. Primo can’t be grateful enough for.